mantawolf/DevTraining/README.md

-HTML5-Series-Presentations
+DevTraining Presentations
 ==========================

-Slides and sample code for HTML5 topics
+Slides and sample code for HTML5 topics, networking, and various other software engineering topics.